ferrous-systems/embedded-trainings/beginner-lite/docs/instructor-guide.md

 ## Templates

-There are three templates for this course:
+There are two templates for this course:

 * `beginner/templates/segment-1`
-    * This is used for segments 1 and 2
-* `beginner/templates/segment-3`
-    * This is used as the basis for segment 3
+    * This is used for segment 1
-* `beginner/templates/segment-4`
+* `beginner/templates/segment-2`
-    * This is used as the basis for segment 4
+    * This is used as the basis for segment 2

 Each template should compile as-is, and should serve as a basis for the exercise.
 You should encourage the participants to look at the documentation provided by `cargo doc --open` to find the tools that they will need to solve each exercise.